 So the question arises about what to do with them?
-Retain the dead subscribers for some future promotions, or to discard them altogether?
+Re-engage email subscribers for some future promotions, or to discard them altogether?

 I see it the other way!
 No email list is completely dead.
-You can revive them slowly and gradually to improve your business and you can win over your competitors!
+You can re-engage email subscribers slowly and gradually to improve your business and you can win over your competitors!
 Looking too good to be true?
 Yes, it’s true.

-Using these well-known but most underutilized strategies, you can revive your dead email list within a very short span of time.
+Using these well-known but most underutilized strategies, you can re-engage email subscribers within a very short span of time.
 But before that, do you know why reviving a dead email list is crucial for your business?